afshari-maryam/Image-Translation-pytorch/README.md

 ## Results :
 You can see the results of this implementation in below picture:</br>
-The input images are in the first row and predicted images (outputs of model) are in the second row.</br>
+Input images of test dataset are in the first row. </br>
+Predicted images (outputs of model) are in the second row.</br>

 ![image](https://github.com/afshari-maryam/Image-Translation-pytorch/blob/main/Result.png)